kubukoz/blog/mdoc/asking-better-questions.md

 This may already be covered by the "complete" part, but consider whether your example will behave the same way tomorrow, in a leap year, on a Windows machine, or on Mars.

-Okay, fine - it doesn't _actually_ have to run on Windows 💀.
-But it's imperative that the problem doesn't only happen "sometimes", or that you **make it blatantly obvious** that it does.
+Okay, fine - it doesn't _actually_ have to run on Windows 💀 but it's imperative that the problem doesn't only happen "sometimes", or that you **make it blatantly obvious** that it does.

 Last but not least, don't miss this crucial step: